Warm Water vs. Ice Water: The Secret to Amazing Digestion

 4. Experiment and Notice

-I once worked with a woman who constantly felt heavy after meals.
-She was convinced it was the food.
-When I asked about her habits, she said she always drank tall glasses of ice water during lunch and dinner.
+I once worked with a woman who constantly felt heavy and sluggish right after eating, and she was convinced it was the food itself that was the problem.
+When I asked about her habits, she mentioned she always drank two tall, giant glasses of ice water during both lunch and dinner.

 By day three, she reported, “I didn’t realize how much the ice was affecting me.
-I feel lighter after meals now.”
+I feel so much lighter after meals now.”

-It was such a simple change, but it gave her body the warmth it needed to digest properly.
+It was such an incredibly simple change, but it gave her body the natural warmth it needed to digest properly and feel good.

 FAQs About Water & Digestion